danielkoster/argosd/README.md

 ## Installation
 - Clone this repository
 - Create and activate a virtualenv
+- Create a "argosd" user and group on your system
 - Run `pip install -r requirements.txt`
 - Run `python setup.py install`